ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

+---

 Define a function `New()` without a receiver.
-This sets inner plugin dependencies, and returns an instance of the `Agent` plugin:
+This sets inner plugin dependencies, and returns an instance of the Agent plugin:
 ```go
 func New() *Agent {
 	hw := &HelloWorld{}